Skip to main content

 Yes, a longevity doctor who is also a board-certified internist can manage your prescriptions.
 That includes blood pressure medications, statins, GLP-1s, hormone replacement, and most chronic disease medications.
 We can also coordinate with specialists when needed.

 IV drips and supplement stacks are sometimes useful for specific deficiencies, like iron infusions for confirmed iron-deficiency anemia.
 They are rarely useful as a routine product.
-The right test is whether the recommendation is tied to your labs, not the clinic's price list.
+The right test is whether the recommendation follows your labs rather than the clinic's price list.

 Watch for vague answers about labs, pressure to commit before you see a price sheet, and any provider who dismisses ApoB or Lp(a).
-A good longevity practice welcomes hard questions and gives clear, plain-English answers.
+A good longevity practice welcomes hard questions and gives clear answers.

 Yes, you can usually use HSA or FSA funds for longevity care.
 Membership fees, advanced labs, and most supplements prescribed for a documented condition are typically eligible.
 Save your receipts and the visit notes in case your plan asks for proof.

-You usually see early lab changes within 8 to 12 weeks of starting a longevity plan, especially in cholesterol, blood sugar, and inflammation markers.
-Bigger shifts in body composition, fitness, and risk scores take 6 to 12 months of steady work.
+You usually see early lab changes within 8 to 12 weeks of starting a longevity plan, particularly in cholesterol, blood sugar, and inflammation markers.
+Bigger changes in body composition, fitness, and risk scores take 6 to 12 months of steady work.

 Related Intelligence